BingkeZhu/Ind-2M/README.md

 # Ind-2M
-The dataset will be made publicly available in Mar.
+The dataset will be made publicly available in May.
 2024.